SoCalPLS/SoCalPLS.github.io/index.md

 1. Getting the permit
 <br>
-Drive off highway CA-60 (I-215N if coming from San Diego) at University Ave, then follow the red route in the map below to the Kiosk (on West Campus Dr).
+Drive off highway CA-60 (I-215N if coming from San Diego) at University Ave, then follow the red route in the map below to the Information Kiosk (on West Campus Dr).
-To find the Kiosk, search (Google) “UCR Information Kiosk - West Campus Drive”.
+To find the kiosk, search (Google) “UCR Information Kiosk - West Campus Drive”.
 <br>
-At the Kiosk, depending on whether you have a permit form another UC campus:
+At the Kiosk, depending on whether you have a parking permit form another UC campus:
 <br>
 * If yes, show your permit and get a UCR permit.
 Faculty/staff who work at another UC and have a long term (quarter or annual) parking permit from that campus can get a UCR permit.
 * If no, you can simply mention the name of our workshop and your name and get a Red Parking Permit for Lot 13.
 We already paid.